r-ash/scripts/README.md

 At the moment there are scripts to

 * git_cleanup.sh - remove any local branches which have been merged into master
+* watchers.sh - Get the procs sorted by the number of inotify watchers

 ## Making scripts avaialble